subhadarship/kmeans_pytorch/docs/index.md

 - useful when clustering large number of samples
 - utilizes GPU for faster matrix computations
 - support euclidean and cosine distances (for now)

+# Credits
+- This implementation closely follows the style of [this](https://github.com/overshiki/kmeans_pytorch)
+- Documentation is done using the awesome theme [jekyllbook](https://github.com/ebetica/jekyllbook)